MikolajWituszynski/MikolajWituszynski/README.md

-Hi 👋 My name is Mikołaj Wituszyński
+Hi 👋 My name is Mikołaj
 ====================================

 Software Engineer
 -----------------

-I have been programming for 2 years.
-Currently I am working as java software engineer.
+I have been programming for 4 years.
+Currently I am working as FullStack Developer

 * 🌍  I'm based in Europe
 * ✉️  You can contact me at [mikolaj.wituszynski@gmail.com](mailto:mikolaj.wituszynski@gmail.com)
-* 🧠  I'm learning Linux, Solidity
-* 🤝  I'm open to collaborating on web3 applications

 ### Skills